Australia's Super Distributor Party: Everyone infected - except for the vaccinators

 The Australian vaccination rate is only about 5 percent

-The cases directly linked to the party are a cluster of a larger outbreak in Sydney, which in turn accounts for part of the recent infections in the state of New South Wales.
+Cases directly linked to the party are a cluster of larger outbreaks in Sydney, which in turn is only part of recent infectious events in the state of New South Wales.
 There have been a total of 170 cases so far, after which the state was shut down again to contain the spread.

 Restrictions are also being tightened in other areas of Australia: either by closing borders with affected areas or by re-wearing masks and social distancing indoors.